sunnypark12/CS4641_Group5/index.md

 **1. Hyperparameter Tuning Results**<br>![Hyperparameter Tuning Results](GitHub_Pages/Images/hyperResult.png)<br>Best Parameters: 'num_layers': 12, 'hidden_size': 256, 'activation': 'ReLU', 'learning_rate': 0.001, 'batch_size': 16, 'epochs': 50, 'val_accuracy': 0.9107142857142857, 'delta': 0.001, 'patience': 5<br><br>
 **2. Training, Validation, Testing Loss**<br>Early stopping triggered at epoch 10<br>Test Accuracy: 0.8839<br>![NNLoss](GitHub_Pages/Images/NNLoss.png)

-**Plot Above** displays the training, validation, and testing losses across 25 epochs:<br>
+**Plot Above** displays the training, validation, and testing losses across 10 epochs due to early stopping:<br>
-1. Initial Phase:<br>Training, validation, and testing losses start relatively high but are closely aligned, indicating that the model begins with a similar level of error on all datasets.
+1. Early and Mid Phases (Epochs 1-7)::<br>The training, validation, and testing losses all decrease, indicating that the model is learning effectively.
+The validation and testing losses decrease at a similar rate to the training loss, suggesting good generalization during these phases.
-2. Mid Training Phase:<br>There is a notable decrease in training and validation losses, while the testing loss also shows improvement.
-This indicates that the model is starting to learn and generalize well on unseen data.
-3. Convergence Phase:<br>Around the 10th epoch, there is a significant convergence of training, validation, and testing losses.
-This suggests that the model has effectively captured the underlying patterns in the data.
-4. Final Phase:<br>By the 25th epoch, all losses continue to show a decreasing trend, with the validation and testing losses aligning closely with the training loss.
-This is a good indication that the model generalizes well to the validation and testing data and is not overfitting.
+4. Later Phases (Epochs 8-10)::<br>The validation and testing losses start to increase, while the training loss continues to decrease slightly.
+This divergence is a classic sign of overfitting, where the model starts to memorize the training data rather than generalizing to unseen data.

 **Plot Below** displays the training, validation, and testing accuracies over the same epochs:<br>
-1. Initial Phase:<br>The accuracies start lower but improve significantly in the first few epochs.
-2. Mid Training Phase:<br>There is a steady increase in accuracies, with validation and testing accuracies showing alignment, indicating that the model is generalizing well.
-3. Convergence Phase:<br>The training accuracy continues to improve, while validation and testing accuracies remain stable, suggesting a balanced learning process.
-4. Final Phase:<br>The training, validation, and testing accuracies stabilize, indicating that the model has learned the patterns well and is performing consistently across all datasets.
+1. Early and Mid Phases (Epochs 1-7):<br>Training, validation, and testing accuracies increase significantly, with all three metrics following a similar trend.
+This indicates that the model is improving its performance on both seen (training) and unseen (validation and testing) data.
+4. Later Phases (Epochs 8-10):<br> The training accuracy remains high and stable.
+The validation and testing accuracies show slight fluctuations and do not improve further.
+In fact, they start to diverge from the training accuracy, suggesting that the model is beginning to overfit.

 #### Early Stopping ####
 Early stopping criteria were employed during training to prevent overfitting.
-The model was set to stop training if there was no significant improvement in validation loss for a certain number of epochs (patience).
-In this case, early stopping was not triggered, suggesting that the model continued to learn effectively up to the final epoch.
+The model was set to stop training if there was no significant improvement in validation loss for a certain number of epochs (patience: 5).

 #### Model Performance: ####
 The final model achieves a high validation accuracy of around 90%, indicating strong generalization performance.
 <br>

 #### Overfitting Mitigation: ####
 The use of early stopping, appropriate activation functions, and hyperparameter tuning helped mitigate overfitting and ensured the model remained robust.
+We can conclude that to mitigate overfitting our model should conduct early stopping around epoch 7.
 <br>